ComputelessComputer/gameshield/docs/guide/troubleshooting.md

 # Troubleshooting

-This guide provides solutions to common issues you might encounter when implementing and using Gameshield.
+This guide provides solutions to common issues you might encounter when implementing and using GameShield.

 ## Common Issues